-Greek elections: Landslide for New Democracy party signals end of left-wing populism
+Greek elections: Victory for New Democracy party signals end of left-wing populism

 Prime Minister Alexis Tsipras conceded defeat in a live TV broadcast, saying, "The result has been determined ... but we will be back."

-Kyriakos Mitsotakis of New Democracy, who will be sworn in as prime minister Monday, thanked the Greek people and said, "I know the difficulties lying ahead. ...
+Kyriakos Mitsotakis of New Democracy thanked the Greek people in a victory speech, saying, "I know the difficulties lying ahead. ...
 I don't request a grace period because we don't have time for it."
+He added, "Transparency and meritocracy will return to Greece and our country's voice will be heard in Europe."

+Mitsotakis will be sworn in as prime minister at 1 p.m.
+Monday (6 a.m.
+ET).

 The results suggest a complete reversal of fortunes in Greece, with a return to a party that has been a pillar of Greece's pre-bailout establishment.
 Initial projections for the ruling Syriza, Coalition of the Radical Left party, give it 31.6% of the vote.
 In May, Syriza called a snap election after suffering a major blow in European Parliament elections.